-The NBN is Australia’s National Broadband Network, connecting homes and businesses to high-speed internet all across the country.
-The roll-out of the NBN started in 2011, and you’ve probably heard about the successes and failures of the roll-out, as it continues to this day.
-There are currently 12 million Australian households and businesses ready to be connected to the NBN, and 8.3 million of them are connected and ready to go (source: nbnco.com.au).
+The NBN is Australia’s National Broadband Network, connecting homes and businesses to high-speed internet all across the country through the leading internet providers.
+The roll-out of the NBN started in 2011, and you’ve probably heard about its successes and failures as it continues to this day.

 How do I know if I can get NBN at my home?